Northumberlandia

-Northumberlandia (the "Lady of the North") is a huge land sculpture in the shape of a reclining female figure, which was completed in 2012, near Cramlington, Northumberland, northern England.
+Northumberlandia (the "Lady of the North") is a huge land art sculpture in the shape of a reclining female figure, which was completed in 2012, near Cramlington, Northumberland, northern England.
+It is in the care of Northumberland Wildlife Trust.

-Made of 1.5 million tonnes of earth from neighbouring Shotton Surface Mine, it is 34 m high and 400 m long, set in a 19 ha public park.
+Made of 1.5 million tonnes of overburden from the neighbouring Shotton Surface Mine, it is 34 m high and 400 m long, set in a 19 ha public park.
 Its creators claim that it is the largest land sculpture in female form in the world.

-It is intended to be a major tourist attraction, with the developers hoping that it will attract an additional 200,000 visitors a year to Northumberland.
+When constructed, it was intended to be a major tourist attraction, with the developers hoping that it would attract an additional 200,000 visitors a year to Northumberland.
 It was officially opened by Anne, Princess Royal on 29 August 2012.
 A day-long Community Opening Event on 20 October 2012 marked the park becoming fully open to the public.